zack-bitcoin/CryptGo/README.md

 *NatPNP/UPNP for automatic port forwarding so that more people can help connect the network together.

+*automagically rank peers, so that you don't waste time talking to poorly connected peers.
+Also for filtering out adversaries.

+*automagically share .onion or IP with peers.

 ####go

-*The ability to bet on other people's games.
+*the ability to bet on games.

 *the ability to re-play old games